avbobu/GBM-unsupervised/README.md

 # GBM-unsupervised
-Analysis of clustering algorithms in the Geometric Block Model
+Analysis of clustering algorithms for the Geometric Block Model in the unsupervised mode